-- 1. Park the vehicle at an authorized charging station.
-Refer to Parking in the Driving section. - 2.
-Connect the charging cord to the AC power receptacle. - 3.
-The charger should start automatically.
+- Park the vehicle at an authorized charging station.
+Refer to Parking in the Driving section. - Connect the charging cord to the AC power receptacle. - The charger will start the charging cycle after it has determined that all systems are OK.
+This will be indicated by the Status lamp flashing slowly (≈1/second).